 Charcoal Rot - Scouting

 The charcoal rot pathogen survives from year to year as microsclerotia in soil and infected crop residue.
-Microsclerotia are tiny dark hard fungal structures just big enough to be seen with the naked eye.
+Microsclerotia are tiny dark hard fungal structures just big enough to be seen with the naked eye on plant tissue.

 Seed and seedling infection